Instructores de Arte. Foto Vicente Brito, tomada de Escambray.

-Artistic and/or professional frustrations as well as problems associated with mass recruitment and training (regardless of real artistic abilities) figure among the main reasons for the mass exodus.
+Artistic and/or professional frustrations as well as problems associated with mass recruitment and training (regardless of real artistic abilities) div among the main reasons for the mass exodus.

 That’s why, in the face of a teacher shortage, a new Art Teacher Training Program began last November with a total of 263 students at 8 of the country’s 37 art schools.

 The new program, which isn’t going to satisfy the island’s needs (according to statements made by sources we spoke to at the National Center of Artistic Education and the Jose Marti National Brigade), is experimental and is therefore still subject to change and we don’t know what road it will go down.

 Saidier Pineiro Ferrales graduated in 2011 as an arts teacher specializing in the Visual Arts.
 He is now 25 years old and lives in Bahia Honda, in the Artemisa province, working (by an ironic twist of fate) as a house painter in a maintenance team at the Mariel thermal power station.
 Just like Niurka or Yulian, he forms part of the over 15,000 art teachers who left their profession for different reasons.